danRtech/Build-a-Spaceship/README.md

-# NOTE: the project is Work-in-Progress

-# 📌 Build a Spaceship (with Spring Boot Microservices)
+# 📌 Build a Spaceship with Spring Boot Microservices
 > Welcome to the Spring Boot 3 Microservices Project!
 This repository is a hands-on implementation of microservices using Spring Boot 3, along with several other essential technologies for modern backend development.